According to new analysis by Direct Line, there were more than five reported dog thefts in the UK each day in 2018.

 There are a number of tactics dog thieves use, so knowing how they work will help keep your pets safe.

-- From a back garden – If you have a low fence near a road and leave your dog unattended, there’s a chance they might become a victim.
-Don’t assume because it’s your property your yard is safe.
-The Pet Census revealed up to 52% of dogs are taken from gardens
+- From a back garden.
+If you have a low fence near a road and leave your dog unattended, there’s a chance they might become a victim.
+Don’t assume your garden is safe - the Pet Census revealed that up to 52% of dogs are taken from gardens.

-- In the park when they're out of sight – Dogs sometimes go missing, possibly only momentarily, in busy parks.
+- In the park when they're out of sight.
+In a busy park it’s easy to lose sight of your dog, even if only for a moment.
 This makes parks prime spots for thieves looking to take advantage of the confusion.
 Keep an eye on your dog at all times.

 Preventing your dog from being stolen